cpatsonakis/js-mutual-auth-ecies/README.md

 1. Symmetric cipher
 1. Keyed message authentication code (KMAC)

 We wish to preserve ECIES's instantiation flexibility across all implementations provided here.
 To this end, we expose to developers an object that allows them to configure the respective module according to their (use case) requirements.
-Moreover, this allows us to abstract the dependency on JavaScript's `crypto` module.
+Moreover, this allows us to abstract the dependency on NodeJS's `crypto` module.
 Put simply, if you have another cryptographic library that you are more comfortable with, or even prefer using, with a little bit of coding, you will be able to use it.
 Lastly, we do not expect that all developers that will use the code provided here will have the ability to reason about the security of their choices.
 Hence, we developed a *default* `crypto` module (`crypto/` directory), which is shared across all implementations and was developed by having security as the first priority.
 The defaults for all the aforementioned abstract functions were chosen based on the seminal work that introduced [DHIES](http://web.cs.ucdavis.edu/~rogaway/papers/dhies.pdf), standards' specifications (ANSI X9.63, IEEE 1363a, ISO/IEC 18033-2 and SECG SEC1), as well as, the implementation guidelines of [Martinez et al.](https://www.tic.itefi.csic.es/CIBERDINE/Documetos/Cryptologia%20-%20Security%20and%20practical%20considerations%20when%20implementing%20ECIES%20-%20v1.0.pdf)

 In the following, we document and briefly discuss the default instantiation options of the `crypto` module provided here:
 1. Key agreement (KA): Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).
 Although, we note that the implementation provided here allows for plain ECDH as well.